akashkaveti/deployment-startegy/README.md

 * IaC is added under `code_samples/terraform`
 * The code blocks are divided into different files.
 Each file represents a component inside the layer.

 #### VPC and networks

-* As the initial step, a `VPC` will be created with a the different types of subnets, one is `Public` and another one is `Private`.
+* To initiate infrastructure setup, begin by creating a Virtual Private Cloud (VPC) with distinct subnets, comprising a `Public` subnet and a `Private` subnet.

-  * For the creation of VPC, We can make use of the existing VPC modules which are available in Terraform registry.
+* To facilitate the creation of this VPC, we will leverage pre-existing VPC modules readily accessible in the Terraform registry. the chosen IP range for this VPC is `10.0.0.0/16`.

-  * We can use 10.0.0.0/16 for this purpose.
-  * the division of subnet will look like this, We have to make sure that private subnets gets the majority number of IP addresses so that we can schedule the workloads properly.
+Subnet allocation will adhere to the following principles:

+* Prioritizing the 'Private' subnets with a substantial share of available IP addresses to effectively manage future workload deployments.
-  * Public subnets can have minimum number of IP addresses available for them.
+* Allocating a minimal number of IP addresses to the 'Public' subnets, ensuring efficient resource utilization.

-  * The rest of the available can be used for future developments.
+* Reserving the remaining IP addresses for potential future expansion and development needs.

+* This approach ensures an optimal allocation of resources within VPC, promoting scalability and efficient management of the infrastructure

 The division and number of hosts available for each subnet is available [here](https://www.davidc.net/sites/default/subnets/subnets.html?network=10.0.0.0&mask=16&division=15.f901).